max630/git-rehi/README.md

   already exist and are untouched by the rebase.
 I call it "external merge".
   They are supported, detected and handled when specified in todo.
 * merge which contains two or more parents from changes sequence.
 That is "internal merge".
-Not supported currently, path finding aborts if they are detected.
-  But they still can be manually constructed in interactive rebase with using step `exec`, like in original rebase.
+Support is in development.